Optimal linear prediction with functional observations: Why you can use a simple post-dimension reduction estimator: Estimation

 \section{Estimation}

 We observed that in a general Hilbert space setting, there can be not only multiple OLPOs but also instances where, even if a unique OLPO exists, consistent estimation of it is impossible.
 Nevertheless, under mild conditions, we may construct a predictor using a standard post dimension-reduction estimator in such a way that the associated empirical MSPE converges to the minimum MPSE as in the simple univariate case.
-To propose such a predictor, let
+To propose such a predictor, we let It is well known that $\widehat{C}_{XX}$ allows the spectral representation $\widehat{C}_{XX}=\sum_{j\geq1} \hat{\lambda}_j \hat{v_j} \otimes \hat{v}_j$ for the eigenvalues $\{\hat{\lambda}_j\}_{j \geq 1}$ and the corresponding eigenvectors $\{\hat{v}_j\}_{j \geq 1}$ (see, e.g., \citealp{Bosq2000}, p.\ 35).
+Let